 Scavenger hunts are great fun for kids as they adore the thrill of hunting.
 It’s also a great excuse to get them active outdoors, so a win-win for everyone!
-Here are 10 mega fun scavenger hunt ideas for kids – to turn your little darlings into mini-explorers.
+But we know that the weather doesn’t always play ball, so we’ve also got lots of indoor options to make sure you can enjoy the fun whenever the mood takes.
+Here are some mega fun scavenger hunt ideas for kids to turn your little darlings into mini-explorers!

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.